dr-bunsenhoneydew/PodcastAggregator/README.md

 (.venv) $ python manage.py runserver
 ```

 You can now navigate to `localhost:8000` in your browser and inspect the finished project.
-You can also take a look at the project at certain steps as described in the associated tutorial.